larsrh/website/topics/crdt/05-tombstones.md

 But we can use it as a foundation to implement e.g. a 2P-Set, whose `delete(key)` method performs a `set(key, true)` on the underlying map.
 That way, you could provide an interface that makes sense from a _domain_ point of view that delegates to an implementation that makes sense from an _algebraic_ point of view.
 Luckily, we don't have to invent this programming pattern, since it has already been described in the 1970s as _Abstract Data Types_.
-We could for example describe the contract of a 2P-Set as follows:
+We could, for example, describe the contract of a 2P-Set as follows:

 Initial State
 : _A_ = {}, _R_ = {}